SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DataMiner_Agent.md

 Make sure your system meets the necessary [system requirements](https://community.dataminer.services/dataminer-compute-requirements/).
 Among others, upgrading to the **latest .NET version** is highly recommended.

 > [!NOTE]
-> From DataMiner 10.3.3/10.4.0 onwards, during a DataMiner upgrade, Microsoft .NET 6.0 will be installed if this was not installed on your system already. <!-- RN 35363 -->
+> From DataMiner 10.3.3/10.4.0 onwards, during a DataMiner upgrade, Microsoft .NET 6.0 will be installed if this was not installed on your system already. <!-- RN 35363 --> Note that this will require a reboot during the upgrade.

 Keep in mind that it is strongly recommended that you **use the same version of DataMiner on all Agents in a DMS**.